COVESA/cdsp/docs/docs-gen/content/manuals/apache-iotdb.md

 ### User Defined functions
 IoTDB also allows you to integrate your own functions as User Defined Functions (UDF).
-The [UDF section](https://iotdb.apache.org/UserGuide/latest/User-Manual/UDF-development.html) of the IoTDB documentation explains how to develop and register your own.
+The [UDF development section](https://iotdb.apache.org/UserGuide/latest/User-Manual/UDF-development.html) of the IoTDB documentation explains how to develop and register your own.

 ## VISSR (VISS) integration
 As part of the initial development of the playground the team extended VISSR to support connections to Apache IoTDB as a VISSR data store backend and upstreamed the support.